 Honestly, I don’t use T-slot router bits all that often (usually only when cutting slots in softer woods).
 Instead, I’ve developed my own custom T-track system that I find much more convenient – method #3.

 NOTE: A t-slot router bit does not allow for gradual trim of the material – the slot must be cut at one time.
 It is recommended to use a straight router bit to pre-route first and then a t-slot cutting bit to finalize the slot, which ultimately leads to buying and using both router bits anyway.

 Join my newsletter to receive the latest news, tutorials, and project plans sent directly to your inbox!

-The last method, I prefer the most is making your own DIY t track system with compatible accessories.
-I have been using the system for a few years now and it is the best homemade alternative to shop tracks.
+The last method, I prefer the most is making my DIY t-track system with compatible accessories.
+I have been using the system for a few years now and it is the best homemade T track alternative to aluminum shop tracks.